-'''

-zeros((dim1,dim2),type = type_specification)
+zeros((dim1,dim2),dtype = type_specification)

-'''

 which creates a $dim1 \times dim2$ array and fills it with zeroes, and which fills the array with ones.
-The default type in both cases is Int.
+The default type in both cases is float.
 Finally, there is the function which works just like the range function, but returns an array rather than a list.
 Here are examples of creating arrays:

 '''

-ones((dim1,dim2),type = type_specification)
+ones((dim1, dim2), dtype = type_specification)

 '''